Will Gujarat’s tweaking of traffic fines stand the test of law? The Concurrent List explained

 New Delhi, Sep 13: In the aftermath of the Centre amending the Motor Vehicle Act, which paved the way for heavy fines, many states have come out and said that they will either not implement the same or will lower the fines.

-Gujarat was the first state to lower the fines and this has led the Centre to seeking an opinion from the Law Ministry.
+Gujarat was the first state to lower the fines and this has led the Centre to seek an opinion from the Law Ministry.
 The Ministry of Road and Transport sought an opinion from the Law Ministry on whether states can tweak the lower limit for fines prescribed in the law.

-This would need to be studied further as Road Transport falls under the Concurrent List,.
+This would need to be studied further as Road Transport falls under the Concurrent List.
 This means both the Centre and State are permitted to legislate on the subject.

 What is the Concurrent List?